jakobgerstenlauer/UPC-MAI-DL.github.io/_pages/MLP_ConvNets_theory.md

 <a name='cnn_volumes'></a>
 #### Convolutional Volumes

-CNNs are appropriate for any 2-dimensional type of input, such as images.
+CNNs are appropriate for any 2-dimensional inputs with implicit structural information, such as images.
 In the case of color images, each input has three channels (RGB) of equal width and height.
 When processing the input, all three channels should be considered at the same time by any conv filter processing the input (if a filter is processing the pixel located at [x,y], the three RGB values of the pixel should be part of the input).
 For that purpose, convolutional filters always use the full depth of the input.
 In the case of the first layer of convolutional filters are 3-dimensional where the width and height are defined by the kernel size, and the depth is 3.

 A single conv filter convolved over the whole input produces a 2-dimensional numerical output.
 Such 2-dimensional output corresponds to the application of a single filter to the input volume, in a sense it represents the flat (as in 2D) interpretation of the 3D input according to the filter.
 For every filter we have in a conv layer (i.e., for every convolutional neuron), a different 2-dimensional output is produced.
 As a result, a convolutional layer produces a 3-dimensional volume, where each 2D slice of the volume corresponds to the output of a single conv neuron.
 The width and height of the 3D output is defined by the previously defined formula, while the depth is defined by the number of neurons in the layer.